Manual

 VARIANTS

 Tup supports variants, which allow you to build your project multiple times with different configurations.
 Perhaps the most common case is to build a release and a debug configuration with different compiler flags, though any number of variants can be used to support whatever configurations you like.
 Each variant is built in its own directory distinct from each other and from the source tree.
 When building with variants, the in-tree build is disabled.
-To create a variant, make a new directory at the top of the tup hierarchy and create a "tup.config" file there.
+To create a variant, make a new directory and create a "tup.config" file there.
 For example:

 $ mkdir build-default